Public functions

 blue_circ = Object(21:90, (args...)->circ("blue"))

-act!([red_circ, blue_circ], Action(GFrames(85:90), disappear(:fade)))
+act!([red_circ, blue_circ], Action(GFrames(85:90), disappear(:fade)))is the same as

 red_circ = Object(1:90, (args...)->circ("red"))